The Rule of 240 Paychecks in Retirement

 Another common misstep is withdrawing too aggressively in the early years.
 "Underestimating inflation or pulling too much too soon can put a plan at risk," says Sebesta.
 "That’s why we stress flexibility and encourage clients to revisit their income strategy at least annually."

 Market volatility can also derail a paycheck plan if you're not careful.
-Selling stocks during a downturn can lock in losses.
-Instead, advisors recommend using cash or bonds to cover income needs during rough markets and letting equities recover, preserving their role as an inflation hedge.
+Selling stocks during a downturn (or "sequence of returns risk") can lock in losses.
+Instead, advisers recommend using cash or bonds to cover income needs during rough markets and letting equities recover, preserving their role as an inflation hedge.

 Finally, "without a clear spending plan, retirement lifestyle creep can lead to spending that is not sustainable over the long run," Price says.